cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/firewall.md

 As part of establishing the WARP connection, the client will check the following URLs to validate a successful connection:

 - `engage.cloudflareclient.com` verifies general Internet connectivity outside of the WARP tunnel.
 - `connectivity.cloudflareclient.com` verifies connectivity inside of the WARP tunnel.
+Because this check will happen inside the tunnel, you don't have to add `connectivity.cloudflareclient.com` to your firewall allowlist.

 ## NEL reporting